Proposal Phase 2

 This section of the proposal will add more detail as well as Storyboard Sketches (You should revise the previous sections if needed and add storyboard sketches)

-User Experience: Input/Output and Wireframes
+User Experience: Input/Output and Wireflow

 Test Plan